eloimoliner/denoising-historical-recordings/README.md

 <img src="https://user-images.githubusercontent.com/64018465/131505025-e4530f55-fe5d-4bf4-ae64-cc9a502e5874.png" alt="Schema represention"
 width="400px"></p>

+Listen to our audio samples [link to url]
 ## Requirements
 You will need at least python 3.7.
 See ´requirements.txt´ for the required package versions.